BYossarian/MVCzar/README.md

 // determine if the router has been started router.hasStarted();

-// once started the following methods will be available on router:
+// the following Router methods do nothing until the Router
+// is started:

 // navigate to some path within your app - "route" will be triggered router.go("/some/path");